rrovetto/Orbital-Space-Ontology-Project/README.md

 ## Desiderata (How you can help)
 Financial support, Educational support, and Technical support needed:
-* Formal collaborations, e.g., a sponsoring employer, regular employment, etc.
+* Formal work collaborations, e.g., a sponsoring employer, regular employment, etc.
-* A PhD study opportunity so I can realize the project vision (Professors interested in me as a PhD student should make contact)
+* A PhD study opportunity so the author can realize the project vision (university professors are encouraged to make contact)
 * Mentors, volunteer technical contributors, a team environment.
-* Co-authors to complete and write papers (please contact--many papers on the shelf)
+* Co-authors to complete and write papers (please [contact](https://ontospace.wordpress.com/contact)--many papers on the shelf)
 * Grants (e.g., with NASA, ESA, EU, etc.)

 ### Example Users